SamirIngley/shopping-website/README.md

 |TOTAL	                                       |   235	    | 210    |  89%    |

 Issues:
-templates won't render static files/css secret key... can't find what i'm supposed to do for that.
+templates won't render static files/css in heroku secret key... can't find what i'm supposed to do for that.
 Can't leave it blank, tried adding a .txt for it